practicalli/spacemacs/why-spacemacs/structured-editing.md

 ## Lisp State For Manipulating Structured Text

 Spacemacs includes **lisp-state**, `SPC k .` for refactoring Lisp base languages like Clojure.
 In this **lisp-state** you can use the normal Vim keys to navigate your code by its structure.
 You can also move symbols and expressions around without risking unmatched parenthesis or other structure characters (using `slurp`, `barf`, `wrap`, `unwrap`, etc.).

-> ####Hint::Structured Editing Section
-> Read the [Structured editing section](/structured-editing/) for a detailed guide to using Lisp mode, Smartparens, Paredit and Evil mode to manage your Clojure (and elsip) code.